venkatakolagotla/robin/README.md

 **robin** requires [Python](https://www.python.org/) v3.5+ to run.

 Getting and installig **robin** is even more easier now with the following commands.
-Replace the dummy weight file with the real weight file with the same name and you are good to start binarizing some documents with robin!

 ```sh
 $ git clone https://github.com/venkatakolagotla/robin.git
 $ cd robin
 $ python steup.py install
 ```
+Replace the dummy weight file with a real weight file with the same name in the weights directory and you are good to start binarizing some documents with robin!

 ## HowTo

 #### Robin